 Whether you are a first-time or a long-time gardener, there’s an opportunity this summer to grow extra food to help those in need.

-The pantry is offering free seeds through May, while supplies last, at 1025 Pennock Place, Suite 109, in Fort Collins.
+Free seeds are available, while supplies last, through May 31 at the pantry, 1025 Pennock Place, Suite 109, in Fort Collins.
 Everyone is welcome to participate in the “grow a row for the community” program and get a free seed packet.

 “This is a reach-across-the-fence concept,” said Kat Holiday, who lives in Eaton, Colorado and serves on FMC’s patient and family advisory council.
 Growing up, she remembers reaching over her fence to offer her neighbors an extra squash or zucchini from their garden and her neighbors doing the same.